South Nation Conservation (SNC) is committed to supporting municipalities, partners and people as the Coronavirus Pandemic continues.

 SNC has been making every effort to maintain and exceed planning and permit review timelines throughout the pandemic.

-Our offices are closed to visitors and guests.
-Meetings can be scheduled by appointment only.
-People are encouraged to drop off paperwork in our drop box located outside our office, or to contact our staff by phone (613-984-2948) or by email (nation.on.ca/contact).
+Our offices are fully open to visitors and guests.
+If desired, people may still continue to drop off paperwork in our drop box located outside our office, or to contact our staff by phone (613-984-2948) or by email (nation.on.ca/contact).

 We are not experiencing any service disruptions and are fully operational.
 Our teams have access to online collaboration tools and file servers through a secure VPN service.
 Field operations continue and all staff have access to emails and can answer phone calls.